Apple Vision Pro review: Beta testing the future

 When everything is working smoothly, though, it's easy to buy into Apple's dream of a spatial computing future.
 Painting your world with virtual windows takes just a few seconds and it never gets old.
 During my testing, I typically had an enormous web browser opened in front of me, a YouTube window floating above my couch on the right, the App Store hovering above where my cats sleep on on the left, and a small FaceTime window floating around to field calls from family.

 In my kitchen, I set up floating timers for a few dishes and a Freeform window on my fridge for jotting down notes.
 Everything stayed in place when I moved between rooms, though everything would disappear if I had to reset or unplug the headset.
 We'll have to come up with a term that's more expansive than multitasking, being inside the Vision Pro feels like megatasking.
 Maybe we should just call it living?
-(Do we call reading a newspaper with a TV on in the background multitasking?)
+(Do we call reading a newspaper with a TV on in the background multitasking?

 Immersive experiences (just don't call it VR)